-Somehow, Roger was able to pull himself back together long enough to cut away from Bob's clumsy show and go to another commercial or two while Bob managed to get himself untangled from behind the curtain and return to the anchor desk where could still hear Roger's screams of laughter.
+Somehow, Roger was able to pull himself back together long enough to cut away from Bob's clumsy show and go to another commercial or two.
+Meanwhile, Bob managed to get himself untangled from behind the curtain and return to the anchor desk where he could still hear Roger's screams of laughter.

 When they came back live to Bob, he was so upset, disoriented and embarrassed that the rest of his sportscast was nothing more than rambling.

-I held my laughter until KTVA's 6:00 o'clock news was finally over, then I ran outside as fast as I could where I laughed myself silly until I cried.
+I held my laughter until KTVA's six o'clock news was finally over, then I ran outside as fast as I could where I laughed myself silly until I cried.